Mr. Kenneth Soistman, M.Ed. – Presidentksoistman@allsaintsric.org

 Mr. Kenneth Soistman became principal of All Saints in 1996.
 In 2013, he was named president.
-Mr. Soistman has a B.S. in Mathematics and a Master’s in Education.
+Mr. Soistman has a B.S. in Mathematics and a Master’s in Education with certifications in Mathematics K – 12 and Administration/ Supervision K – 12.
 Prior to joining All Saints, he worked in the Diocese of Orlando as a teacher for six years and as a principal for 20 years.
 His primary responsibilities as president of All Saints are in the areas of finance, development, marketing, enrollment, and building & grounds.
 Mr. Soistman works tirelessly to ensure that families who seek more for their children have the opportunity regardless of their economic standing, ethnicity or religion.
 Mr. Soistman is also a devoted husband, father of three daughters and grandpa to 11 grandchildren.
 Mr. Soistman is known for his easy-going manner and great sense of humor.
 When he’s not working, he can be seen running to one of his favorite hardware stores.

 Ms. Coleman joined All Saints in 1999 as a teacher’s aide and After School coordinator and became the Administrative Assistant in 2006.
 Ms. Coleman has a Child Care Certificate and her CDL (Commercial Driver’s License).
 She is trained in CPR, First Aid, EpiPen, and MAT (Medication Administration Training).
-She is the proud parent of two sons, one of whom graduated from All Saints in 2006 and will be attending college this fall with scholarships, and the other who is entering the 8th grade at All Saints.
+She is the proud parent of two sons who both graduated from All Saints.
 Ms. Coleman wears many hats including bus driver and school nurse.
 She juggles many tasks to help keep the school running smoothly.

 Mrs. Alyssa McBride, M.P.A. – Director of Development and Marketingamcbride@allsaintsric.org